Always check your working position when using a computer. To avoid unnecessary discomfort, make sure the following key principles are in place.

 - When looking at your work, keep your neck in a neutral or aligned position.
 Position the monitor directly in front of you to avoid turning your neck to the side.

 - Position the monitor so that you do not have to bend your neck up or down to see the screen.
-The top of the screen should be approximately 2-3" above seated eye level.
+The top third of the screen should be at your seated eye level.

 - Place the monitor at least 20 to 30 inches away from you (slightly more than an arm’s length).
 Adjust as needed for your visual comfort.